risi-kondor/ptens/python/docs/source/ptensork.rst

 A :math:`p`'th order *permutationally covariant tensor* or *Ptensor* for short, with
 reference domain :math:`(a_1,\ldots,a_k)` is a :math:`(p+1)`'th order tensor :math:`A\in\mathbb{R}^{k\times k\times\ldots\times k\times c}`, where :math:`c` is the number
 of channels.
-The elements of reference domain are called `atoms`.
+The elements of the reference domain are called `atoms`.
 The defining property of Ptensors is that if :math:`(a_1,\ldots,a_k)` are permuted by a permutation :math:`\sigma`, then :math:`A` transforms to :math:`A'` with

 .. math::
   A'_{i_1,\ldots,i_k,c}=A_{i_{\sigma^{-1}(1)},\ldots,i_{\sigma^{-1}(k)},c}

-Currently `ptens` supports zeroth, first and second order Ptensors. thecorresponding classes ``ptensor0``, ``ptensor1`` and ``ptensor2``.
+Currently `ptens` supports zeroth, first and second order Ptensors.
+The corresponding classes are
+``ptensor0``, ``ptensor1`` and ``ptensor2``.
 Each of these classes is derived
 ``torch.Tensor``, allowing all the usual PyTorch arithmetic operations to be applied to PTensors.
 Note, however, that some of these operations might break equivariance.
 For example, changing